nietootein/corsika-containers/README.md

-# Production of corsika and sim_telarray docker images for IACT detectors
+# Corsika and sim_telarray docker images for IACT detectors
 Disclaimer: this is an *experimental repository* NOT meant for production

 # Author